Lead Round Nose Flat Point Ammo: LRN-FP Explained

 Lead Round Nose Flat Point Features

-This bullet is easily distinguishable from the lead round nose or the lead flat nose, because it really does look like someone snipped the tip off.
+This bullet is easily distinguishable from the lead round nose (LRN ammo) or the lead flat nose, because it really does look like someone snipped the tip off.
 Some new bullets will use a special coating or hybrid material at the flat point, but you can still tell these apart from others pretty easily.
 They have a huge variety of casings and jackets, and can come in various calibers.

 Lead Round Nose Flat Point Advantages